rosaqq/Naschkatze/README.md

 - Copper Wire (3 copper ingots in a line)
 - Copper Coil (8 copper wire in a chest-like pattern with one wooden plank in the middle)

-When you redstone power a coil, it will make all compasses point to it if they are within a 3 block radius of the coil.
+When you redstone power a coil, it will make all compasses point to it if they are within a \[CONFIGURABLE, default=3] block radius of the coil.
-If you are in range of multiple powered coils, compass will point to the first coil placed.
+If you are in range of multiple powered coils, compass will point to the closest one.
-TODO: make it point at closest coil

 ### Special Thanks
 This mod would not be possible without the patitence and constant assistance of many people from the #minecraftforge IRC.